juniobiel/juniobiel/README.md

 Here, you will find some projects that I'm working to study.

-I develop using .NET and C#.
+I develop using .NET, C# and Python.

+Since 2021 and 2024, I worked in project at IBM Consulting at Itaú and Petrobrás.

 # Trophies
 [![trophy](https://github-profile-trophy.vercel.app/?username=juniobiel&theme=dracula&no-frame=true&title=MultiLanguage,Commits,PullRequest,Experience,Followers,Repositories,Stars,Issues)](https://github.com/ryo-ma/github-profile-trophy)